Where To Study

 They put a nice desk in your college dorm.
 You might think “I’ll just use that.”

 Bad plan.
-Use your desk for piling junk.
-That will prevent your from using it to study.
+Use your desk for anything and everything that will prevent you from using it to study.

 Dorms = Distraction.

-You will muddle on the Internet.
-You will talk on the phone.
-You will listen to music.
-You will text.
-You will watch TV.
-You will lay on your bed and fall asleep.
+You will muddle on the Internet, talk on the phone, listen to music, text, watch TV, lay on your bed and fall asleep.
 You will read everything but your assignments.

 Worst of all, you will have an endless stream of friends and roommates pulling you in different directions.
 Their schedules become yours.
 Your friends and even perfect strangers will be parading into your room without end.
 Close your door and you’ll still hear them outside.